Parth-Vader/thinkspace/about.md

 #permalink: /about/
 ---

 I am Parth Verma, a second year student pursuing Mathematics and Computing at IIT Kharagpur, India.
 This is a personal blog where I will try to share whatever I learn.
-I am interested in open-source programming and I love python.
+I am interested in open-source programming and artificial intellligence.I love python.

 My github profile is [Parth-Vader](https://github.com/Parth-Vader)
 ### Contact